SNAP Benefits in Kansas: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance through the ebtEDGE online portal, by calling the number on your card, or on your last store receipt.
-The Benny app also shows your balance and offers cashback opportunities.
+You can check your balance through the ebtEDGE online portal, by calling the number on your card, or on your last receipt.
+The Benny app also shows your real-time balance.

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your SNAP and cash EBT balance in real-time.
-It also lets you earn cash back on eligible purchases at stores like Walmart, Target, and Kroger.
+Benny is a free app that helps you see your EBT balance in real-time.
+You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Download Benny to take control of your spending and get more out of your EBT benefits.